danchanka/docusaurustest/docs/IDE.md

 After the server has been successfully started, you can connect to it over a web-based or desktop client via a shortcut on your desktop.

-### Creating a server startup configuration
+### Creating a server startup configuration {#configuration}

-If the platform is embedded to an existing project (for example, [via Maven](Development_manual.md#installing-the-application-server-via-maven-only-for-maven-projects) for a Maven project), you may need to manually create a server startup configuration for the applications.
+If the platform is embedded to an existing project (for example, [via Maven](Development_manual.md#maven) for a Maven project), you may need to manually create a server startup configuration for the applications.
 This is done as follows:

 In the menu, select *Edit configurations*: